-SONAR's predictive freight rate tool uses market data and artificial intelligence to forecast spot rates for today, next week, next month, next quarter, six months from now or next year.
-The predictive trucking rates widget calculates the mileage and shows a total with or without fuel surcharge.
+SONAR's predictive freight rate tool uses market data and artificial intelligence to forecast spot rates for today, next week, next month, next quarter, six months and a year from now.
+The predictive trucking rates widget calculates mileage and shows a total with or without a fuel surcharge.

-The SONAR Predictive Rates forecasts trucking rates for the route between any two locations.
-Using FreightWaves’ scientific data sources, SONAR aggregates estimated future rates for your selected route up to a year in advance and even calculates the low, high and median prices.
+The SONAR Predictive Rates app forecasts trucking rates for the route between any two locations.
+Using FreightWaves’ extensive data sources, SONAR aggregates estimated future rates for your selected route up to a year in advance and even calculates the low, high and median prices.

-To use the top logistics rate forecasting slatform, simply input your route’s origin and destination and you will see a breakdown of freight rate forecasts for dates that include today's rate, along with predictive rates for one week, one month, three month, six month, and one year in the future.
-The SONAR freight forecast model adapts to current freight market conditions and changes based on a real-time and historic freight market data models.
+To use the top logistics rate forecasting platform, simply input your route’s origin and destination and you will see a breakdown of freight rate forecasts for dates that from today up to one year in the future.
+The SONAR freight forecast model adapts to current freight market conditions and changes based on a real-time and historical freight market data models.